 - Support activities—including communications, workshops and webinars—to facilitate the sharing of best practices;

-- Annual member firm anti-corruption self-assessments and guidance and tools (such as guidance on anti-corruption testing and monitoring) to measure the effectiveness of anti-corruption programs across Deloitte;
+- Annual Deloitte firm anti-corruption self-assessments and guidance and tools (such as guidance on anti-corruption testing and monitoring) to measure the effectiveness of anti-corruption programs across Deloitte;

 - A globally consistent process to perform anti-corruption due diligence on nonclient third parties, including subcontractors, marketplace alliances, vendors and suppliers;

-- A globally consistent methodology and process for Deloitte member firms to perform corruption risk assessments;
+- A globally consistent methodology and process for Deloitte firms to perform corruption risk assessments;

-- An annual confirmation from each member firm to Deloitte Global that all member firm people have read, understood and agree to comply with the local anti-corruption policy and are not in violation of this policy; and
+- An annual confirmation from each member firm to Deloitte Global that all of its people have read, understood and agree to comply with the local anti-corruption policy and are not in violation of this policy; and

-- A review program to assess compliance with Deloitte Global anti-corruption policies and drive continuous improvement in member firm anti-corruption programs.
+- A review program to assess compliance with Deloitte Global anti-corruption policies and drive continuous improvement in Deloitte firm anti-corruption programs.

 Deloitte plays a role in various external efforts to promote ethical conduct in the business world.
 These include: